matteocoletta/ios_sdk/README.md

 This is the iOS SDK of Adjust™.
 You can read more about Adjust™ at [adjust.com].

-If your app is an app which uses web views you would like to use adjust tracking from Javascript code, please consult our [iOS web views SDK guide][ios-web-views-guide].
+If your app is an app which uses web views you would like to use Adjust tracking from Javascript code, please consult our [iOS web views SDK guide][ios-web-views-guide].

 ---